HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Remix/Authentication.md

 //------------- reset-password.tsx
 export async function action({ request }: DataFunctionArgs) {
-// `requireResetPasswordusername` is an util function which verifies if it's the right user requesting this password reset to make sure unauthenticated can't get to this route, and returns the corresponding `username` for the password reset
+// `requireResetPasswordUsername` is an util function which verifies if it's the right user requesting this password reset to make sure an unauthenticated user can't get to this route, and returns the corresponding `username` for the password reset
 	const resetPasswordUsername = await requireResetPasswordUsername(request)
 	const formData = await request.formData()
 	const submission = parse(formData, {